rpdevries/rpdevries.github.io/_posts/2023-06-13-Dinosaur-Science-WY-2023.md

 |:--:|
 | <sup> Mountains near the dig site. </sup> |

 For a short while, I went off on my own to prospect for fossils.
-The red hills were void of life, or so I thought.
-I was scanning the ground for fossil fragments, when I looked up and locked eyes with *Sylvilagus audubonii* - the desert cottontail - who had been quietly observing me from a distance.
+It was silent; the red hills were void of life, or so I thought.
+I was scanning the ground for fossil fragments when I looked up and locked eyes with *Sylvilagus audubonii* - the desert cottontail - who had been quietly observing me from a distance.

 | <img src="/assets/post-imgs/Rabbit_WY2023.png" alt="Rabbit watching, WY 2023" width=380px> |
 |:--:|